 Some customer contracts have fixed-pricing terms, which increase our exposure to fluctuations in raw material and energy costs.
 To reduce our exposure, we enter into annual, fixed-price agreements for certain raw materials.
 Some of our existing multi-year raw material supply agreements have required minimum purchase quantities.
 Under adverse economic conditions, those minimums may exceed our needs.
 Absent exceptions for force majeure and other circumstances affecting the legal enforceability of the agreements, these minimum purchase requirements may compel us to purchase quantities of raw materials that could significantly exceed our anticipated needs or pay damages to the supplier for shortfalls.
 In these circumstances, we would attempt to negotiate agreements for new purchase quantities.
-There is a risk, however, that we would not be successful in reducing purchase quantities, either through negotiation or litigation.
-If that occurred, we would likely be required to purchase more of a particular raw material in a particular year than we need, negatively affecting our results of operations and cash flows.
+There is a risk, however, that we would not be successful in reducing purchase quantities, either through affecting our results of operations and cash flows.